-PSY 345-Addictions Theory and Counseling (3)
+PSY 345- Psychology of Addiction (3)

 This course covers the theories of drug addictions and compulsive behavior patterns such as eating disorders, gambling, etc. A comprehensive assessment model will be presented.
 Additionally, specific counseling skills and counselor traits that have been shown to be effective in helping those with addictive behaviors will be covered.